ivanhofer/sthemer/README.md

          padding: 10px 20px;
          border-radius: 8px;

-         // theses styles will apply when the component gets rendered on a 'dark' wrapper
+         // these styles will apply when the component gets rendered on a 'dark' wrapper
          @include on-dark {
             background-color: white;
             color: black;
          }

-         // theses styles will apply when the component gets rendered on a 'light' wrapper
+         // these styles will apply when the component gets rendered on a 'light' wrapper
          @include on-light {
             background-color: black;
             color: white;